dnstwister/dnstwister/README.md

 ### Fetching pre-built image

 Alternatively, you can pull the pre-built image from DockerHub, and run locally.
 This way, you wouldn't have to wait for the build time.
-The image present in docker hub is from the stable branch **heroku-deploy**.

 ```sh
 docker pull dnstwister/dnstwister:2.9.3